-Here we should ask an important question: Is this architecture the right choice to achieve our goals?
+Here we should ask an important question: is this architecture the right choice to achieve our goals?

-And this is just the first chain!
+But this is just the first chain!

 The CMS Daisy Chain is a game of double jeopardy, and it leads to painful eventual consistency issues where the webstore can never catch up with the most recent changes because the data is too stale to be relevant.

 So how does Nacelle solve this problem while empowering merchants?
 In parallel, Nacelle pulls data directly from the eCommerce platform and pulls data directly from the CMS platform.
-We then offer integrations that create references to products and catalogs in the CMS, but this data never lives in the CMS.
+We then offer integrations that create references to products and catalogs in the CMS- but this data never lives in the CMS.
 Instead, we use a Lazy Binding pattern, where the product data is resolved only when a query is executed.
 Automatically.
-Voila, no Daisy Chain needed.
+Voila, no daisy chain needed.

-Now, the CMS can be leveraged to do what it does best: content.
+Now, the CMS can be leveraged to do what it does best; content.
 Your merchandising team can drag and drop to rearrange the webstore and build new landing pages on the fly.
 All of this will include product and catalog data that is up to date, which means merchants can have their headless cake and eat it too.

-This is why we designed Nacelle to use advanced event-streaming technology, and this is why we needed to build a lot of infrastructure to solve these problems for our merchants.
-The modern commerce stack is exciting and will be fruitful for many brands and retailers alike.
+This is why we designed Nacelle to use advanced event streaming technology, and this is why we needed to build a lot of infrastructure to solve these problems for our merchants.
+The modern headless commerce stack is exciting and will be fruitful for many brands and retailers alike.
 But it is also all too easy to make disastrous mistakes that will negatively affect the long-term viability of your webstore.